 Make your own decorations to save money this Christmas

-Save money & buy a fake tree
+Save money & buy a fake Christmas tree

 It's so much more cost-effective to purchase a fake tree that you can pop in the loft and pull down for years to come.
 Once all your decorations and tree lights are on, you won't even be able to tell the difference.

 Have a refillable Advent Calendar

-You can choose what you want to put in them every year and they work out cheaper than buying chocolate ones year after year.
-You could even choose a theme like nail polishes or sweets.
-How exciting!
+You can choose what you want to put in them every year and they work out cheaper than buying chocolate ones every year.
+Plus, you can personalise them with treats that your little one will really love.

-Buy cheap and reuse to save money
+Buy cheap and reuse each year to save money

-Don’t buy luxury decorations from unique and expensive Christmas shops, many supermarkets and DIY stores stock big boxes for less.
+Don’t buy luxury decorations from unique and expensive Christmas shops.
+Many supermarkets and DIY stores stock big boxes for less.

 Book train tickets early this Christmas

 Did you know you can book train tickets up to twelve weeks in advance?
-Hurry, though, these cheap seats tend to vanish quickly around the festive period.
+Hurry though, these cheap seats tend to vanish quickly around the festive period.